Deutsch: Soda / Español: Sosa / Português: Soda / Français: Soude / Italiano: Soda

 - Water Treatment: Soda is used to adjust pH levels in water treatment facilities to make water less corrosive to pipes and easier to treat for contaminants.

-- Flue Gas Desulfurization: In power plants, soda ash is used as a reagent to remove sulfur dioxide (SO2) from exhaust flue gases, which is a major cause of acid rain.
+- Flue Gas Desulfurization: In power plants, soda ash is used as a Reagent to remove sulfur dioxide (SO2) from exhaust flue gases, which is a major cause of acid rain.

-- Ecological Restoration: It can be used to restore alkalinity to acidified lakes or ponds, which helps to neutralize acid rain effects and supports aquatic life.
+- Ecological Restoration: It can be used to restore alkalinity to acidified lakes or ponds, which helps to neutralize acid rain effects and supports Aquatic life.

 - Industrial Manufacturing: Soda ash is used in the manufacture of glass, paper, rayon, soaps, and detergents, contributing to various environmental impacts associated with these industries.